 - The TAC will reconsider its decision

 - If the TAC does not change its decision the VCAT may ask you to attend a compulsory conference to try to resolve the dispute

 - If your dispute is not resolved, the VCAT will set a hearing date.
 You can represent yourself or have a lawyer represent you.
 After the hearing, the VCAT will make a decision.

 What you need to do

-Complete the Application for Review Under the TAC Act form.
-This is available by calling the VCAT on (03) 9628 9700 or at www.vcat.vic.gov.au.
-Return the completed form, with the $575.30 fee (if this applies to you) to the VCAT.
+Complete the Application for Review of a Decision – Review and Regulation form.
+This can be completed online or obtained by calling VCAT on (03) 9628 9700 or at www.vcat.vic.gov.au.
+Return the completed form, with the appropriate fee (if this applies to you) to the VCAT.

 Information about lodging an application with the VCAT is available on the VCAT website.

 The steps involved after you have lodged your review with the VCAT are outlined below.